Comparative Study of Differentially Private Data Synthesis Methods: Discussion

 \section{Discussion}

-We reviewed the DIPS methods for synthesizing differentially private individual-level data and compared some DIPS methods empirically via extensive simulation studies on the inferential properties of the synthetic data through the methods.
+We reviewed different DIPS methods for synthesizing differentially private individual-level data and compared some DIPS methods empirically through simulation studies and a real-life case study on the utility and inferential properties of the synthetic data generated by the DIPS methods.
 To the best of our knowledge, this is the first work that compares the inferential properties of DIPS approaches across various types and sizes of data.
-From a privacy protection perspective, we recommend the DIPS techniques given the strong guarantee on privacy protection over the traditional non-DP MS approach.
-As a trade-off, inferences based in the synthetic data from the DIPS approaches are less precise due to the extra layer of noise being injected to ensure DP.